frederic-perez/AmE-dictionary/data/dictionary.md

 __abyss__ _n_ :astonished::mega::six:
 __accidental__ _Ottolenghi is an accidental chef._
 __accoitrements__
-__accolade__ _n_ :four: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
+__accolade__ _n_ :five: An award or privilege granted as a special honour or as an acknowledgement of merit. _Syn_ honour, recognition _The hotel has won numerous accolades._
 __accommodation__ _n_ :pencil2: Accommodation is all about making room — it can mean a room or place where you will stay or an agreement about sharing something.
 __accompanist__
 __accompany__ _v_